mrbell/pyrmsynth/README.md

 to be saved in one FITS file.
 There is an additional option that allows for the handling of separately save Q and U FITS files.
 Simply put all FITS files in a single directory and the software will read them all in, stack them into a single data cube, and perform RM synthesis along each line of sight.

-If user defined frequency weights should be included, you have to provide a text file that gives a weight to be applied to each frequency.
+User defined frequency weights can be included by providing a text file in which each line containes a weight to be applied to each frequency.
 The name of this file MUST be "weight.txt".

+A spectral index can be provided to the code, either in form of an average global value, or in form of an additional FITS file containing a spectral index estimate.
+The FITS file needs to be specified in the parameter file.

 The software reads in a parameter file.
-An example can be found in the file rmsynth.par.
-Copy this file elsewhere and edit to your heart's content.
-All of the parameters listed in the sample file must be included.
+An example templatecan be found in the file rmsynth.par.
+All of the parameters listed in the sample file must be included, unless explicitly stated in the parameter file.
 A description of the various options is included in the comments in the .par file.

 In addition to the parameter file, there are a couple of options that you can set when running the code.
 Type rmsynthesis.py -h if you need help.
 Right now,